Robert Powell (tennis): Biography

 At the 1910 Wimbledon Championships he reached the All-Comers final of the men's doubles competition partnering Kenneth Powell.
 They lost in three straight sets to eventual champions Major Ritchie and Anthony Wilding.

 Powell won the Scottish Lawn Tennis Championships singles title a second time in 2010, defeating Belgian champion A. Georges Watson in the singles final.

 In July 1910 Powell competed in the Surrey Championships, defeating Stanley Doust, a world No. 8 and multiple state championships winner from Australia, and reaching the final in which he was defeated in four sets by Major Ritchie.

 In 1913 and 1914 he played in four ties for the Canadian Davis Cup team.
-The best team result was reaching the Challenge Round in the 1913 against the USA at Wimbledon.
+The best team result was reaching the Challenge Round in the 1913 against the US at Wimbledon.
 This was the best performance of a Canadian Davis Cup team before the Canadian Davis Cup runner-up and win in 2021 and 2022.
 That Davis Cup team has been inducted into the Greater Victoria Sports Hall of Fame in 2008.
 Powell had a Davis Cup match record of 4 wins vs. 5 losses.

 Tennis author and journalist A. Wallis Myers described Powell in his book Twenty Years of Lawn Tennis as "A sound player, using a left arm and a resourceful brain to deceive his opponent, one of the best lobbers I have ever known, an intrepid poacher and a fast sprinter..".

 Powell enlisted in the Forty-Eighth Canadian Battalion of the Canadian Infantry in World War I and reached the rank of Lieutenant.
 He was killed in action in France during the Battle of Vimy Ridge on 28 April 1917, perhaps the most famous military victory in Canadian history.

 In 1993 he was inducted into the Canadian Tennis Hall of fame followed in 2000 by his induction into the USTA Pacific Northwest Hall of Fame.
 Powell was later inducted into the Canada's Sports Hall of Fame in 2015.